-To keep up with digital innovation efforts, organizations are increasingly replacing their traditional WAN edge, built around static MPLS and router deployments.
-New SD-WAN solutions include business application recognition and steering, WAN path optimization, advance routing, and security – enabling organizations to take full advantage of the ongoing digital revolution at their remote sites and branch offices.
+To keep up with digital innovation efforts, organizations are increasingly replacing their traditional wide area network (WAN) edge, built around static MPLS and router deployments.
+New SD-WAN solutions include business application recognition and steering, WAN path optimization, advanced routing, and security – enabling organizations to take full advantage of the ongoing digital revolution at their remote sites and branch offices.

 At the same time, the inadequate security capabilities provided by most SD-WAN solutions, if they are provided at all, expose the organization to far greater risk than their traditional WAN solution ever did, even when additional security tools are applied as an overlay.
 The multiple point security products required to fill the resulting security gaps can quickly overwhelm allocated capital expense budgets, while the resulting increased infrastructure complexity increases ongoing operational expenses.

 As a result, SD-WAN customers are increasingly making a transition to a Secure SD-WAN solution that integrates SD-WAN and security functionality into a single, cohesive system.

 Even as networks become more diversified and distributed, the need to keep everyone connected to the organization and have access to critical applications and services remains constant.
 This means that specific SD-WAN use cases not only continue to multiply, but evolve as well, which requires organizations to carefully consider which SD-WAN features and functions are most important for their organization, now and into the future.
 Today, common SD-WAN use cases include: